-Stakeholders tried to target means, resources (available and potential) and actions to increase the local population's adaptive capacity.
-The means identified by stakeholders are very important to make people aware of the risk.
+Stakeholders tried to target means, resources (available and potential), and actions to increase the local population's adaptive capacity.
+The means identified by stakeholders are very important to make people aware of the seismic risk.
 However, several years of research showed that awareness did not lead automatically to the decision to take protective measures.
-It would be interesting to find some alternative means to involve the local populations more actively in their preparedness.
-It is to note that financial resources are very limited in a poor municipality in a pour country (Llorente-Marrón et al. 2020).
-However, a study in rural China found that income and various sources of income did not affect respondents' intention to adapt to earthquakes (Yu et al. 2019).
-Thus, making the effort to identify the available and potential resources can be helpful to allow stakeholders to find possible ways to increase people adaptive capacity.
+Thus, it would be interesting to find some alternative means to involve the local populations more actively in their preparedness.
+It worth noting that financial resources are very limited in a poor municipality in a poor country (Llorente-Marrón et al., 2020).
+However, a study in rural China found that income and various sources of income did not affect respondents' intention to adapt to earthquakes (Yu et al., 2019).
+Thus, making the effort to identify the available and potential resources can be helpful to allow stakeholders find possible ways to increase people adaptive capacity.
 Hence, some elements were found like human/social capital and physical capital.
-These available forms of capital could be used by stakeholders to enhance their adaptive capacity as well as the one of the local populations.
+These available forms of capital could be utilized by stakeholders to enhance their adaptive capacity as well as that of the local populations.
 These potential forms of capital could be explored to translate them to actions for increasing people adaptive capacity.
-Thus, the stakeholders' leadership is crucial to mobilize these resources around a project to make the town safety.
+Thus, the stakeholders' leadership is crucial to mobilize these resources around a project to make the town safe.
 It is possible for stakeholders to find external resources to realize a project which is beyond the local financial resource.

-Awareness raising/information sharing and building better were mentioned as possible actions both at community and household level.
-Effectively, not much money is needed to aware people about earthquakes or another risk.
+Awareness raising/information sharing and building better houses were mentioned as possible actions both at the community and household level.
+Effectively, not much money is needed to create awareness about earthquakes or other risk.
 The essential is to be able to mobilize the necessary means and institutions available to do it.
-Some authors argue that non-structural measures can be taken at individual level with limited resources (Tekeli-Yeşil et al. 2010).
+Some authors argue that nonstructural measures can be taken at individual level with limited resources (Tekeli-Yeşil et al., 2010).
 However, it is important to note that awareness is not sufficient to make people more likely to take decisions to take protective measures.
-This is consistent with a study in Dhaka City (Bangladesh) which showed that earthquake awareness and education program initiated by the government was not completely successful (Paul and Bhuiyan 2010).
+Therefore, this is consistent with a study in Dhaka City (Bangladesh) which showed that earthquake awareness and education program initiated by the government was not completely successful (Paul & Bhuiyan, 2010).
 It seemed necessary to review the current campaign of awareness by emphasizing the active ways of learning that lead to decision.
 In this case, the serious game may be one of the more active ways to train the local populations to increase their adaptive capacity.

-In contrast, building safe houses needs not only some financial resources but also the involvement of local authorities in controlling safe construction in the community.
+In contrast, building safe houses does not just need only some financial resources but also the involvement of local authorities in controlling safe construction in the community.
 At a personal level, it is always possible to build a suitable home with the means at your disposal.
 It would be prudent for someone to undertake concrete slab construction if they have sufficient financial resources to build well.
 The best solution is to find some alternative ways to build a safe house with limited resources.
-The traditional house has already showed their capacity to resist to earthquake, it would be important to capitalize on this technology to build house better despite limited resource.
-The local populations need to be aware of this innovative way to cope with earthquake.
+In addition, the traditional house has already shown their capacity to resist earthquakes, and it would be important to capitalize on this technology to build better houses despite the limited resources.